 If you would like to volunteer with Turner’s House in Twickenham for your Arts Award, please look at the Arts Award page under Learning.

-The Winter Party, open to all members, is a ticketed event, at £10 per ticket to include a complimentary glass of wine or soft drink and refreshments.
+The AGM is open to all members.
+The Summer Party is a ticketed event, at £12 per ticket (or £10 if booked in advance) to include a complimentary glass of wine or soft drink and refreshments.
+To book, contact email@example.com.

 The Friends of Turner’s House was set up in 2004 to support Professor Livermore in his aim to preserve the house for the nation, and now supports the aims of the Turner’s House Trust to restore and conserve Sandycombe Lodge.